Research & Blog

 • The EU's AI Act represents the most comprehensive regulatory framework, but Meta and others are already pulling advanced models from Europe

-• US approach remains fragmented with sector-specific guidelines while China balances innovation with selective enforcement
+• The US approach remains fragmented with sector-specific guidelines while China balances innovation with selective enforcement

 • Industry self-regulation follows predictable patterns: promise transparency, deliver opacity; promise safety, prioritize speed